Where To Go If It Rains (or It’s Too Darn Hot!)

 McAuliffe-Shepard Discovery Center, Concord

 The Discovery Center, named for two New Hampshire natives — the late teacher Christa McAuliffe and Alan Shepard, the first American in space — has programs for all ages.
 The Discovery Center has innovative, interactive exhibits that delve into the worlds of astronomy, aviation, Earth and space sciences.
-New this year are items from the Mount Washington Observatory’s Discovery Center, which relocated about 80% of its exhibits to the McAuliffe-Shepard Discovery Center when the observatory’s center closed last year.
-New attractions include the Shaky Shack, the replica of the 1930s-era observatory staff’s mountaintop cabin in which the highest human-observed surface wind speed on Earth was recorded in 1934.
-Also, the center recently upgraded the planetarium technology for even more star-studded shows.
+Included at the museum are items from the Mount Washington Observatory’s Discovery Center, which relocated about 80% of its exhibits to the McAuliffe-Shepard Discovery Center when the observatory’s center closed a few years ago.
+Attractions include the Shaky Shack, the replica of the 1930s-era observatory staff’s mountaintop cabin in which the highest human-observed surface wind speed on Earth was recorded in 1934.

 Find more at starhop.com.